Allium/WithoutHeadOrFoot/_posts/2017-01-06-Our-Selves-And-Other-Charlatans.md

 But we must go further, because *we have been shaped by the virus just as much as they have been shaped by us*.
 We are the products of perpetual war -- a war waged so perversely -- waged by those who seek power, *upon the very instrument they wish to control*.
 Like any pathogen, like any complex organism, the virus is author of its own undoing.

-In more ways than one, therefore, viruses are like *ideas*.
+In more ways than one, therefore, viruses are like ideas.

-Ideas cannot thrive independently of us; yet witness the force with which they flare into life when they grip a mind!
+Ideas cannot thrive independently of us -- yet witness the force with which they flare into life when they grip a mind!
 Unbidden, uncontrolled, they devour our energies, they multiply, they weave in orgies that scorch our consciousness, or indeed shine straight through them, invisible to us in their saturated brilliance.

 Those that do not evolve to our ever-vying mental landscape inevitably cease to trouble us -- it is a natural selection harsher and more capricious than its biological counterpart.

-And yet who, out of our minds and their history of thoughts, has been more contorted by this oldest of infestations?
+And yet who, between our minds on one side and their history of thoughts on the other, has been more contorted by this oldest of infestations?
 Who feeds off whom?
 Let us not mistake ourselves for geniuses: let us not deceive ourselves that ideas are tools of our own invention.
 One might as well remark how clever we are to have created the viruses which shaped us into humanity!
 No no, we are *their* tools!
 We are the effete substance which they dominate in plain sight, we are the substratum from which ideas draw their base sustenance, their possibility of existing.

 Moreover, being needed does not make us strong: because incandescent thriving is so much greater than mere *existing*!
 Would we humans not claim to be more than stale calories and shit?